You can clear your cache to help prevent users from seeing older versions of pages in two ways.

 1. CLEAR ALL THE CACHE (Won’t harm your site but not the ideal way)

 This will remove ALL cached pages from your cache folder.
-The cached pages will then be rebuilt from the database next time someone visits them.
+The cached pages will then be rebuilt by WP Rocket which will take a little time if you have a big site.
 While this is not the ideal way to do things here is how to do it.

 b) Look at the black admin bar at the top of the page and mouse over the link called “WP Rocket”

 That will delete ALL the cached pages on your site and start WP Rocket rebuilding the cache.

 2. CLEAR CACHE FOR A SINGLE PAGE (A few extra clicks but RECOMMENDED)

 Rather than clear out all your cache because you have edited a single page you can also just clear a single page.
 So, for example, you have only updated your “About us” you can just clear the stored version of that one page to make sure your visitors see the latest version.

 Here is how to do that.

 a) Make sure you are logged into the WP admin area.

 b) Go to the public part of your website and navigate to the page you just edited.